qubvel/efficientnet/README.md

-# EfficientNet-Keras
+# EfficientNet Keras (and TensorFlow Keras)

-This repository contains a Keras reimplementation of **EfficientNet**, a lightweight convolutional neural network architecture achieving the [state-of-the-art accuracy with an order of magnitude fewer parameters and FLOPS](https://arxiv.org/abs/1905.11946), on both ImageNet and five other commonly used transfer learning datasets.
+This repository contains a Keras (and TensorFlow Keras) reimplementation of **EfficientNet**, a lightweight convolutional neural network architecture achieving the [state-of-the-art accuracy with an order of magnitude fewer parameters and FLOPS](https://arxiv.org/abs/1905.11946), on both ImageNet and five other commonly used transfer learning datasets.

 The codebase is heavily inspired by the [TensorFlow implementation](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).